This course introduces methods for effectively describing the dynamic nature of interaction.

 - Usability and evaluation

-- Students will be able to understand, design, and evaluate interaction quality of proposed designs
+- Students will be able to understand, design, and evaluate the interaction quality of proposed designs

 - Apply methods to consistently describe interactions for the purposes of ideation, exploration, and validation